Transcript:

 JH: Right.
 For example, the Hamilton Depression Rating Scale7 defines clinical remission as a score of 0 to 7, whereas the widely used PHQ-98,9 considers any score less than 5 to be indicative of remission.

 KS: Additionally, some assessment tools can be used to measure whether an antidepressant is working.
-Specifically, the Massachusetts General Hospital Antidepressant Treatment Response Questionnaire (the MGH ATRQ) is a validated measure that can be used to assess the adequacy of an antidepressant dose and trial duration, as well as the extent to which the antidepressant is improving the patient’s depressive symptoms.10
+Specifically, the Massachusetts General Hospital Antidepressant Treatment Response Questionnaire (MGH ATRQ) is a validated measure that can be used to assess the adequacy of an antidepressant dose and trial duration, as well as the extent to which the antidepressant is improving the patient’s depressive symptoms.10

 Assessing treatment response is a cornerstone of quality care.
 In cases of MDD, partial response and treatment nonresponse make patients more vulnerable to relapse and result in poor treatment outcomes, reduced functioning, and prolonged suffering.